enescakir/emoji/README.md

       default: 👍 light: 👌🏻 dark: 🤙🏿
     Emojis with multiple skin tones.
-      both medium: 🧑🏽‍🤝‍🧑🏽 light and dark: 🧑🏻‍🤝‍🧑🏿
+      both medium: 🧑🏽‍🤝‍🧑🏽 light and dark: 🧑🏻‍🤝‍🧑🏿 Emoji aliases are 😎
+    Use fmt wrappers 👍 with emoji support 🎉
 */
 ```